 At school I positively loathed fitness.
 Probably because I was an early developer and showers after games were embarrassing.
 And then later because I was the fat specky kid who never got picked for teams.

 Over the years I have been a member of a gym several times, but have tended to use it religiously for the first month, and then avoid it for the next 11 (although obviously I keep paying the crippling membership fees – hell, who doesn’t do that eh?).
 I have tried swimming, but although I am a good swimmer it does bore me doing a hundred lengths a session.

 They say you should do something that you enjoy to keep fit.
 I’ve not got the physique (just yet) for pole dancing.
+Though if you fancy giving this a try there are a lot of evening groups out there.
 Anyway, maybe I just need to find my ‘thing’.

 My partner on the other hand is very much into keeping fit.
 He lifts weights regularly and has set up a mini gym in our cellar so that he doesn’t need to bother with the travel or expense of an actual gym membership.
 We laughingly call it “Jo’s Gym”, and we are all members.
 Even the cats.

 No, I wasn’t really jumping for joy when he suggested going to our local park for a game of tennis on the communal tennis courts.
 I hadn’t played tennis since high school (i.e. 30 years ago), and didn’t see much of a reason to start now.

 When he produced two rackets and a packet of balls though, I couldn’t really think of a genuine excuse to not play.
 ‘How hard could this be?’
 I thought, so grudgingly I found myself agreeing to a game.